 Active recall vs. passive review

 Active recall is much more effective than either recognition or passive review at consolidating information in your long-term memory.
 It’s the quickest and most effective way to study—either for factual or problem-solving tests.
-It’s also more effective than other forms of more active review, like note-taking and concept mapping (although these can also be useful study techniques).
+It’s also more effective than other forms of studying, like note-taking and concept mapping (although these can also be useful study techniques).

 The cognitive science behind active recall